Salary: Grade 6: £28,660 - £34,189 p.a. (pro rata for part-time)

 Candidates who fulfil the majority of the essential requirements are encouraged to apply.
 The postholder will deal with a wide range of matters, sometimes of a highly confidential nature, on behalf of the project manager, and will interact with pre-clinical lab teams, clinical teams and commercial partners, locally and internationally.
 The postholder will provide support in a range of capacities within the CEPI funded work, including recruitment, finance, communications, events management and associated administration.

 This is a full-time position (part-time at minimum 60% FTE would be considered), fixed-term contract for 12 months in the first instance.

-Only applications received before 12.00 midday on 22 May 2019 can be considered.
+Only applications received before 12.00 noon on Thursday 9 May 2019 will be considered.